-The research groups stay at CAS in Drammensveien 78, Oslo, for one academic year.
-Each project receives a roughly NOK 3.5 million grant.
+The research groups stay at CAS, situated at the stately premises of The Norwegian Academy of Science and Letters in Oslo, for one academic year.
+Each project receives a grant of roughly NOK 3.5 million.

 What we offer: a generous service platform and a unique research infrastructure

-CAS offers a unique research infrastructure, an extensive service platform, and an inspiring, collegial atmosphere.
-CAS offers:
+CAS provides a unique research infrastructure, an extensive service platform and an inspiring, collegial atmosphere.
+This includes:

 - IT and library services.

-- help with accommodations (for researchers not based in Oslo).
+- Pleasant accommodations within walking distance of the Centre (for researchers not based in the Oslo area).

-- help with finding kindergartens and/or schools (for researchers bringing family members).
+- Help with finding kindergartens or schools (for visiting researchers bringing their children).

 What does the funding cover?

-The current budget frame for each project is NOK 3.500.000.
-The funds should cover:
+The current budget frame for each project is NOK 3,500,000.
+The funds can cover:

-- Travel and accommodation expenses for visiting scholars and their family members.
+- Travel and accommodation* expenses for visiting fellows and their accompanying family members.

 How to apply